 The first Mayan settlers were drawn to this location, around 415 A.D., as it sits between two natural cenotes (water holes).
-Sometime around 970 A.D. the settlement was captured by the Toltecs, and it was after this that the city expanded rapidly and most of the major structures we see today were built.
-After the 13th century no major monuments seem to have been constructed at Chichén Itzá and the city rapidly declined after around 1440 A.D.
+Sometime around 970 A.D., the settlement was captured by the Toltecs, and it was after this that the city expanded rapidly and most of the major structures we see today were built.
+After the 13th century, no major monuments seem to have been constructed at Chichén Itzá and the city rapidly declined after around 1440 A.D.
 The ruins were not excavated until 1841 A.D.

-Beyond the Temple of Kukulcan there are many other ruins and structures that we significantly important such as the Great Ball Court, Tzompantli or the Skull Wall, the temple known as the Jaguar Temple, the House of Eagles and the Temple of the Warriors.
+Beyond the Temple of Kukulcan, there are many other ruins and structures that we significantly important such as the Great Ball Court, Tzompantli or the Skull Wall, the temple known as the Jaguar Temple, the House of Eagles and the Temple of the Warriors.

-Another thing to be aware of is large number of sellers of souvenirs that station themselves around the complex of ruins.
+Another thing to be aware of is a large number of sellers of souvenirs that station themselves around the complex of ruins.
 There are literally dozens and dozens of them.
 As you move around the path system you have to run the gauntlet of these vendors and they can be quite insistent so you have to be pretty firm with them and move on.
 Trying not to make eye contact can make this a little easier but it is hard knowing the poverty levels of these local people.